ripienaar/mc-plugins/agent/nettest/README.markdown

 # MCollective Ping Agent

-This is a simple agent that will execute a ping remotely on mcollective hosts
+This is a simple agent that will execute a ping or remote connection test on mcollective hosts

 I often find myself logging onto boxed to ping different sites to diagnose local or remote network issues, this means I can now just issue a single command and get results from anywhere I'm running mcollective.

 ## Usage

-`mc-rpc ping ping fqdn="hostname"`
+`mc-rpc nettest ping fqdn="hostname"`
+`mc-rpm nettest connect fqdn="hostname" port="nn"`

 ## Requirements